 5. Aesthetic Limitations

-The high-temperature cutting can leave yellow marks on some materials, which might require additional post-processing to conceal.
+High-temperature cutting can leave yellow marks on certain materials, which may require additional post-processing to conceal.

 What is a Digital Cutting Machine?

-A digital cutting machine is like the Swiss Army knife of cutting tools, using high-frequency vibration blades for precise cuts.
-Whether it’s a simple straight line or an intricate design, digital cutting machines excel across various materials and applications.
+A digital cutting machine is akin to a Swiss Army knife, a versatile cutting tool that utilizes high-frequency vibration blades for precise cuts.
+Whether cutting a simple straight line or an intricate design, digital cutting machines excel across a wide range of materials and applications.

 How Does a Digital Cutting Machine Work?